 At Hendershot Cowart P.C., our business law and litigation team provide comprehensive counsel to entrepreneurs, start-ups, and corporate clients searching for ways to proactively limit risk and establish the foundation for future growth.
 We represent buyers and sellers across a range of industries, including health care clients looking to facilitate a medical practice set-up or merger.

-To speak with an attorney from our Houston office, call or contact us online.
+To speak with a M&A transaction attorney from our Houston office, call or contact us online.